SiddharthaBhattacharjee/30Days_Of_Productivity/logs.md

     I'll be using this script in future with different assets for an NFT project.<br>
     It took me 2 Hr to complete todays coding work⏱️(including 1 hr of making the assets in canva)<br>
     Link to GutHub Commit : [pushed on 20th Feb 2023](https://github.com/SiddharthaBhattacharjee/Random_Image_Combination_Generator/commit/b22a3dfe8f4b1228e7b5bec2263db61c33ad6b54)

+- ## Day-27 , 21th Feb 2023 :
+    Started a React & Solidity project, which is a Decentralised Voting System.💻<br>
+    This system will provide a safe, accessable and easy way for voters to vote from the comfort and privacy of their homes with ease.
+The system is safe from all exploits and attacks due to the security of using blockchain technology.⛓️<br>
+    Completed the Smartcontract in Solidity and deployed it successfully using Hardhat, initialized the frontend react client ✔️<br>
+    It took me 3 Hr to complete todays coding work⏱️<br>
+    Link to GutHub Commit : [pushed on 21th Feb 2023](https://github.com/SiddharthaBhattacharjee/Decentralized_Voting_System/commit/8e80bb24f26c51b828ce9b727d16cfa2eb53981c)